 - 1. Supporting Business-Forward Strategies: By aligning AEL and VR services with industry needs, the Board ensures businesses have access to skilled talent prepared for high-demand occupations. - 2.
-Increasing Awareness and Accessibility: The consortium's holistic approach ensures that underserved populations, including those with disabilities, receive equitable access to education and training opportunities. - 3.
+Increasing Awareness and Accessibility: The consortium's holistic approach is designed to connect individuals, including those with disabilities, with education and training opportunities by addressing barriers to participation and expanding points of access. - 3.
 Improving Service Delivery: The integration of AEL and VR services, supported by data-driven assessments, streamlines referrals and maximizes program efficiency.